Evaluation of the Offender Accommodation Pilot (Wave 2)

 Who will have access to my personal data?

-NatCen is carrying out this research and will have access to your contact details and some background information about you, (where permission has been given to share this information), recordings and write-ups of the interviews.
+NatCen is carrying out this research and will have access to your contact details and some background information about you, (your current status on the pilot, the length of time you have been on the pilot, and whether this was your first custodial sentence or not) where permission has been given to share this information, recordings and write-ups of the interviews.

 McGowan Transcriptions is the organisation we use to transcribe or write up our interview recordings.
 If you give permission for us to record your interview they will have access to recordings and transcripts from interviews.
 McGowan Transcriptions is on our approved supplier list and compliant with all of our information security policies.
 We can take written notes instead if you would prefer.